 Embryonic stem cells are derived from a process that inhibits the life of the embryo, which make them highly controversial.

-No. After decades of successful transplants, the use of cord blood stem cells is now considered standard therapy in the treatment of more than 80 diseases and conditions.
+No. After more than three decades and greater than 40,000 cord blood transplants, the use of cord blood stem cells is considered standard therapy in the treatment of more than 80 diseases and conditions.